Legal Claim Assistant

 Strong evidence often makes all the difference between a successful claim and a denied one.
 First, clear photographs from the crash scene can show the extent of damage to vehicles and objects around you.
 Taking photos of vehicle damage, the scene, road conditions, and any injuries is important for documentation after an accident.
 Photo documentation might also highlight skid marks or debris, which can help paint a picture of how the accident occurred.

 It is also beneficial to collect witness statements and detailed medical records.
 If you have an official not at fault motor vehicle accident status in your police report, highlight that as well.
 Receipts for out-of-pocket expenses, including prescriptions, medical devices, or travel costs for attending doctor appointments, can further demonstrate the financial toll of the accident.
-Comprehensive evidence like this helps insurance companies clearly see the ways you have been impacted and justifies the compensation you seek.
+Comprehensive evidence like this helps insurance providers and the legal system clearly see the ways you have been impacted and justifies the compensation you seek.
 You must prove that your injuries and damages directly resulted from the other party’s actions.
-Having documented evidence is a must, as your word is not enough.
+Having documented evidence is essential, as your word alone is not enough.

 Common mistakes that can jeopardize non-fault claims